 Alison Brie (Community, Mad Men) and Jason Sudeikis (Horrible Bosses, SNL) star as two monogamy-challenged folks struggling to hold down any semblance of relationship till they predictably fall for each other by the time the credits roll.
 No need for a spoiler-alert there as every rom-com ends the same.

 One of the true strengths of TV comedy is that different styles can work.
 There can be broad, mile-a-minute laugh-fests, there can be dark, satirical pieces or even shows like BBC4’s Detectorists, where laconic, observational, character-driven humour wins the day.

-I Lost it at the Video Store is a love-letter to the near extinct video store and its culture.
+I Lost it at the Video Store is a love-letter to the near-extinct video store and its culture.
 The title is an homage to influential film critic Pauline Kael’s I Lost it At the Movies.
 Out of all retail outlets that are dying off the video store has been the saddest one to watch go.
-There was […]
+There was something […]

 A (post) punk romance from schlock director Ulli Lommel, this is one of his earliest efforts, perhaps his first or second, when he was still interested in art as opposed to exploitation.
 That said, it doesn’t make it any better or more coherent than his later efforts.
 The movie is famous for two things: (1) […]

 Around the mid 2000s Anime started getting really big.
 Emos liked it and nerds liked it, all of a sudden it was everywhere.
 I didn’t get this new phenomenon.
 Why now?
 I wasn’t ready to spend my money on anything but everything coming out on DVD from various companies and it just seemed like such […]